Nibre/BlamScript-Research/h2v/Bugs/ScriptIterationTiming.md

 It appears that there are several times throughout H2 where this type of timer was used, and for H2V they slipped through the cracks, never getting corrected.
 Funnily enough, while I was looking for other iteration timers, I found one that was **ALREADY FIXED** in the H2V source scripts.
 This means that Hired Gun _did_ find this type of bug, but they didn't find and correct all of them.

-I found the fixed iteration timer on the Tartarus Boss fight.
-It has the variables _'script_seconds = 60'_ and _'game_seconds = 30'_.
+I found the fixed iteration timer on the Tartarus Boss fight, where there are the variables _'script_seconds = 60'_ and _'game_seconds = 30'_.
 In H2C (because, I _had_ to go check), it looks like only one _'seconds = 30'_ variable was used.
-So this must mean that Hired Gun went through and fixed this timer by using the  _'script_seconds = 60'_ variable where 30Hz was previously assumed, and _'game_seconds = 30'_ where it was already accounted for.
+So this must mean that Hired Gun went through and fixed the timers by using the  _'script_seconds = 60'_ variable where 30Hz was previously assumed, and _'game_seconds = 30'_ where 60Hz was already accounted for.

 ### Consequence